zeromq/rfc/4/README.md

 You should have received a copy of the GNU General Public License along with this program; if not, see <http://www.gnu.org/licenses>.

-++ Change Process
+## Change Process

-This Specification is a free and open standard[((bibcite fandos))] and is governed by the Digital Standards Organization's Consensus-Oriented Specification System (COSS)[((bibcite coss))].
+This Specification is a free and open standard (see "[Definition of a Free and Open Standard](http://www.digistan.org/open-standard:definition)") and is governed by the Digital Standards Organization's Consensus-Oriented Specification System (COSS) (see "[Consensus Oriented Specification System](http://www.digistan.org/spec:1/COSS)").

-++ Language
+## Language

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119[((bibcite rfc2119))].
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 (see "[Key words for use in RFCs to Indicate Requirement Levels](http://tools.ietf.org/html/rfc2119)").

-++ Goals
+## Goals

 ZPL is designed to represent a property set, where each property has a name and a value.
 Properties are hierarchical, i.e. properties can contain other properties.
 It aims to: